 Over the years, there has been a shift in environmental awareness within the industry, Mr Taggart says.
 “Previously the environment was easily overlooked and overshadowed, but there has been growing awareness of making the environment a business priority.
 We’ve done this as part of our business model and have seen the benefits of it.
 Our company has achieved International Organisation for Standardisation (ISO) accreditations and we now build environmental consideration into all our projects, including being involved in local river care groups.”

-Environmental Choice New Zealand General Manager Francesca Lipscombe says she is pleased the country’s official ecolabel has certified its first construction licensee.
+Eco Choice Aotearoa General Manager Francesca Lipscombe says she is pleased the country’s official ecolabel has certified its first construction licensee.
 “The ecolabel can be a meaningful solution for the industry as the nation looks for sustainable ways to recover from COVID-19,” she says.

 “Taggart Earthmoving Limited is leading the way in making real, positive change for the C&D industry.
 As the nation looks at the next set of ’shovel-ready’ projects and how to reduce the environmental impact of its waste, there is great opportunity for sustainable construction and demolition waste services to be properly recognised.”